swizard0/rtt/README.md

 ## Library

 `rtt` is a Rust crate with a very abstract algorithm implementation.
+The library itself provides only a _protocol_ to follow.
 Everything outside of raw algorithm (sampling, memory management, nearest node search etc) is left to library user.

 Several useful data structures and helpers are available in `rtt::util` module for your convenience, such as:
 - [rtt::util::rtt::vec_slist](src/util/rtt/vec_slist.rs): single-linked tree implemented over `Vec`